-5 As a transgressor, Adam is not a type of Christ, so I take the reference to be to 'the man of sin'.
+2 As a transgressor, Adam is not a type of Christ, so I take the reference to be to 'the man of sin'.
 Just as Adam's sin affected the whole world, so the Antichrist's 'abomination' will affect the whole world, both in a bad way.

-6 I do not find Paul's reasoning here to be transparent.
+3 I do not find Paul's reasoning here to be transparent.
 Perhaps the contrast is heightened in that the gift overcame many offenses.

-7 The first Adam lost the Life; the second/last Adam gives it back.
+4 The first Adam lost the Life; the second/last Adam gives it back.

-8 The comparison is interesting, but there is a fundamental difference-we are born condemned, but not justified!
+5 The comparison is interesting, but there is a fundamental difference-we are born condemned, but not justified!
 There is a way to escape the condemnation, but you have to take it, or remain condemned.
 The life-giving justification is available, but you have to believe into Jesus to get it.

-9 Because of Adam's rebellious choice, sin became part of the genetic pool that defines a human being.
+6 Because of Adam's rebellious choice, sin became part of the genetic pool that defines a human being.
 Alas!

-10 The phrase 'the many' occurs twice in this verse, but the roster of included people is presumably not the same-the second roster is smaller.
+7 The phrase 'the many' occurs twice in this verse, but the roster of included people is presumably not the same-the second roster is smaller.

-11 'The death' refers to the world controlled by Satan, where sin reigns; to be separated from God is spiritual death.
+8 'The death' refers to the world controlled by Satan, where sin reigns; to be separated from God is spiritual death.

-12 In Paul's day (at least) there were those who thought that the physical rite of circumcision was a passport to heaven.
-We have already seen in 2:25-29 that Paul rejects that notion-God looks on the heart.
+9 In Paul's day (at least) there were those who thought that the physical rite of circumcision was a passport to heaven.
+We have already seen in Romans 2:25-29 that Paul rejects that notion-God looks on the heart.
 In our day there are those who think that the physical rite of water baptism is a similar passport, but we probably all know individuals who had their 'bath' and are now living for Satan-God looks on the heart.
 1 Corinthians 12:12-13 explains that it is the Holy Spirit who baptizes us into Christ: "... so also is Christ.
 For by one Spirit we were all baptized into one body."
 If we become part of Christ's body, then whatever happens to that body happens to us.
-If that body died, we did.
-If it was buried, so were we.
-If it was raised from the dead, we will be too.
-Correction-we already have new life in Christ, and are to live on that basis.
+If that body died, we so that just as Christ was raised from the dead by means of the Father's glory, we also should walk in newness of life.

-5 Now if we have become united with Him in His death, we will certainly be in His resurrection as well; 6 knowing this, that our old self1 was crucified with Him in order that the body of the sin2 might be set aside, so that we no longer be enslaved to that sin-7 because he who has died has been released from that sin.3
+5 Now since we have become united with Him through the projection of His death, we will certainly be so through that of His resurrection as well; 6 knowing this, that our old self2 was crucified with Him in order that the body of the sin3 might be set aside, so that we no longer be enslaved to that sin-7 because he who has died has been released from that sin.4

-8 Now since we died with Christ, we believe that we will also live with Him, 9 knowing that Christ, having been raised from the dead, cannot die again;4 death can no longer master Him 10-the death He died He died to sin once for all, while the life He lives He lives to God.
-11 Thus you also, consider yourselves to be dead indeed to the sin, but alive to God in Christ Jesus our Lord.5
+8 Now since we died with Christ, we believe that we will also live with Him, 9 knowing that Christ, having been raised from the dead, cannot die again;5 death can no longer master Him 10-the death He died He died to sin once for all, while the life He lives He lives to God.
+11 Thus you also, consider yourselves to be dead indeed to the sin, but alive to God in Christ Jesus our Lord.6